 In contrast, an extraneous variable in the same study might be the participants' level of stress.
 Stress might influence weight loss, but unless it is related to physical activity in this context, it would not be considered a confounding variable.

-It is still important to control for stress to avoid introducing variability, but it does not distort the relationship between the dependent and independent variables in the same way that a confounding variable does.
+It is still necessary to control for stress to avoid introducing variability, but it does not distort the relationship between the dependent and independent variables in the same way that a confounding variable does.

 Intervening variables, also known as mediator variables, differ from extraneous variables in that they serve as a link between the independent and dependent variables.